adispen/gcp-scheduled-cf/blog.md

  ├── main.tf
  └── variables.tf
  ```
- With this setup our Terraform code will zip up the `hello_world` directory, upload it to a bucket,
+ With this setup our Terraform code will create a compressed archive of the `hello_world` directory, upload it to a bucket,
  and pass that object reference to the Cloud Function.
 It is worth noting that for a Cloud Function
  with a Python runtime the file that contains the entrypoint must be named `main.py`.